mc263/Jira/README.md

 ### 2.3 Create an issue

-To create a new issue, click on the plus sign on the left side.
+To create a new issue, click on the plus sign on the left side or on the "create" button.
 A window will open with some sections to fill in, for example the assignment to a project and the selection between four different task types:
 * Epic: It will be chosen for larger amount of work with more than a single Use-Case or stories.
 * Story: It contains a number of tasks that fit together and the progress-type is often choosen as a use-case.
 The progress-type is often choosen as a use-case.
 Within a created Story, you could define an Epic.
 * Task: It will be chosen for "normal" tasks which are needed to be done.